bozho/AnsiColorOut/README.md

         Color = [System.ConsoleColor]::Gray
     },
     # this entry will match files with extensions log, err or out
-    # (it won't get a chance to match directories, since they'll
-    # all be matched by the first entry)
     @{
         Match = @("log", "err", "out");
         Color = [System.ConsoleColor]::DarkGreen